givemepower8/Phaser3Practices/docs/COC.md

 - Level 20 Grand Warden HP 1,500 DpS 110, DpA 198.
 Eternal Tome 5s, Life Aura 50%.
 - Level 25 Grand Warden HP 1,658 DpS 136, DpA 244.8.
 Eternal Tome 5.5s, Life Aura 60%.
 - Level 30 Grand Warden HP 1,833 DpS 168, DpA 302.4.
 Eternal Tome 6s, Life Aura 70%.

+  Tactics

+Exchange

+### Queen charge

+Queen charge is for supporting other troops, air or ground, depending on opponent's base layout.
+If the war base does not have lots of compartments, it's a good place for queen charge.

+To perform the queen charge, level up the queen to 45+ at least.
+The idea is to use queen charge to take out one corner with eagle artillery to create the L shape, so the troops can target the remaining buildings easily.
+Possibly absorb damages from Giga tesla so to support other troops.
+Drawback of queen charge is it may be very slow to create the funnel.
+TH11 against TH12 using queen charge is not a good idea as queen is very fragile.

+At your disposal, you have queen and 5 healers, wall wrecker /stone slammer with CC troop, king, grand warden, companion troops and main troops.

 Keep the queen alive is one of the key.
 This is done by healers.